MathewGolding/Hello-World/README.md

 # A-Bit-About-Me
-I am a chemist
+I am a chemist learning various code at the diamond light source
-Gaining a grasp on various coding aspects